patgarner/cgen/README.md

 ## Features

-- Automates the creation of a new C program with a `main.c` file and a Makefile.
+- Automates the creation of a new C program with a new directory, a `main.c` file, and a Makefile.
 - For the special case of creating the CGEN program itself, it embeds the source code and Makefile in the generated `main.c` for easy modifications in the future.

 ## Prerequisites